Chopanis one of the best Chicago restaurants for Pakistani food.

 Shan Foods is one of the best Chicago restaurants for Pakistani food.

-Devon Avenue's Indian restaurants may get all the attention, but we also love the Pakistani spots you'll find in the neighborhood—all of our favorites are clustered together, with the exception of Shan Food and Restaurant, a delicious part market, part restaurant in Uptown.
-Go for a full dinner of curry or make it a crawl and pick up barbecue at one place or cheap bites at another, but no matter what you pick, these are the best restaurants for Pakistani fare in Chicago.
+If you're more familiar with the food at an Indian restaurant, Chicago can school you on Pakistani fare as well.
+Most of our favorites are clustered on Devon Ave., with the exception of Shan Food and Restaurant in Uptown.
+Go for a full dinner of curry or make it a crawl and pick food from one of the barbecue restaurants in Chicago at one place or cheap eats at another, but no matter what you pick, these are the best restaurants for Pakistani fare in Chicago.

 RECOMMENDED: Full list of the best Chicago restaurants